ProbablePrime/cheos-bot/README.md

 ## Notes

 Things might seem a little weird here, that's because it is.
-This is a very **early** look at a how I would write this kind of module and I'm still figuring stuff out.
+This is a very **early** look at a working on this.
+Neos is new and changing and a lot of stuff is subject to change both here and in Neos.
+So please provide feedback in the issues section.

 ## Design Principles